-The final production steps as reported in Rohwer et al (2001) certainly have a TSE significant infectivity reduction effect, and this is corroborated by the above reported results of Grobben et al (2002), Taylor et al (2002a; 2002b).
-But at this moment it is impossible to quantify their individual additional TSE infectivity reduction capacity within the overall production process, because the experiments have been carried out on gelatine extracts spiked after the acid and alkali steps.
+The study design of Rohwer et al (2001) used a re-spike of the gelatine solution to assess which removal and inactivation possibilities are included in the purification process.
+The results show that the final production steps as reported by them certainly have a TSE significant infectivity reduction effect, and this is corroborated by the above reported results of Grobben et al (2002), Taylor et al (2002a; 2002b).
+But at this moment it remains impossible to exactly quantify their individual additional TSE infectivity reduction capacity within the overall production process, because the Rohwer experiments have been carried out on gelatine extracts spiked after the acid and alkali steps.